Skip to Content

 Tempura dipping sauce, also known as tentsuyu, is a traditional Japanese sauce that is served in a small bowl with tempura dishes.
 In fact, I have never ordered tempura at a Japanese restaurant and had it not served with tempura dipping sauce.
 The salty flavor of the sauce is the perfect complement to the savory flavor of the tempura batter.

 The three main ingredients that make up tempura dipping sauce (tentsuyu) are dashi, mirin and soy sauce.
 Many chefs also add grated daikon radish or a little bit of sugar to their dipping sauce to cut the saltiness.
+I like the flavor better without the daikon so I leave it out in my recipe.

 How to Make Tempura Dipping Sauce (Tentsuyu)